ElegantEngineeringTech/livewire-modal/README.md

 #### Controlling the Modal Position

-By default, modals are centered, but you can adjust their position using the `position` prop:
+By default, modals are centered, but their position can be adjusted using the `position` prop:

 ```html
 <x-livewire-modal::stack>